Coronavirus in India: the epicentre of the pandemic

 How will donations from this appeal support people in India?

-Your donations will help us continue our work with the International Federation of the Red Cross and Red Crescent and the Indian Red Cross to support the coronavirus response in India.
+Your donations will help us continue our work with the International Federation of the Red Cross and Red Crescent and the Indian Red Cross to support the coronavirus response across the world.

 We will also increase the amount of ambulance and blood services available through the Indian Red Cross as well as PPE.